GoSteadily/credence/README.md

 # Usage Examples

 <details>
-<summary><h3 style="display: inline;">External interactions / Escape hatches</h3></summary>
+<summary><h3 style="display: inline;">FunctionCall interactions / Escape hatches</h3></summary>

 A conversation might depend on some external interactions.
 For example, a user may need to be registered before they can interact with the chatbot.
-You can use `External` interactions to run arbitrary code at any point in a conversation:
+You can use `FunctionCall` interactions to run arbitrary code at any point in a conversation:

 ```python
 from credence.adapter import Adapter